hyperledger/anoncreds-spec/spec/terminology.md

 ~ A claim is a part of digital identity related to a [[ref: subject]].
 A claim can be attested by the identity subject itself, or it can be asserted by another entity.

 [[def: credential]]
 ~ A credential is a set of [[ref: claim]]s about an identity [[ref: subject]].
 A verifiable credential is a tamper-proof credential whose authorship is cryptographically verifiable.
-An anonymous credential is a verifiable credential that has privacy-preserving properties to enable data minimization and correlation resistance.
+An anonymous credential, also known as AnonCreds, is a verifiable credential that has privacy-preserving properties to enable data minimization and correlation resistance.

 [[def: issuer]]
 ~ An issuer is one of the three entities that interact with each other within the domain of digital identities.
 It can assert [[ref: claim]]s about a [[ref: subject]] in the form of a tamper-proof credential whose origins are cryptographically verifiable.